Douglas Lowe (RAF officer): RAF career

-On 1 January 1958 he was promoted to wing commander on 1 January 1958 to command the Vickers Valiants of 148 Squadron at RAF Marham in Norfolk, part of the UK "V" force which was NATO's deterrent to the build-up of the Warsaw Pact nations led by the Soviet Union.
+On 1 January 1958 he was promoted to wing commander to command the Vickers Valiants of 148 Squadron at RAF Marham in Norfolk, part of the British V-Force which was NATO's deterrent to the build-up of the Warsaw Pact nations led by the Soviet Union.

 Promoted to group captain on 1 July 1962, he served as Station Commander at RAF Cranwell from November 1963 to 1965.
 With his promotion to air commodore on 1 July 1966, he attained air officer rank.
 He was promoted to air vice marshal on 1 January 1970 and appointed a Companion of the Order of the Bath in the 1971 Birthday Honours.

 In 1973 Lowe was appointed Air Officer Commanding No. 18 Group and he continued in this post until 1975.
 Thereafter, he was promoted to air chief marshal and was appointed the Controller of Aircraft: he remained in that post until late 1982.
 Lowe was the Chief of Defence Procurement at the Ministry of Defence from 1982 to 1983.
 He retired on 22 August 1983.